OpenSpace/openspace.github.io/docs/users/content/satellites.md

 ## Satellites in the 'default' Profile

-Satellites in the default scene can be activated with the 's' hotkey, or the 'Toggle Satellites' shorcut.
+Satellites in the default scene can be activated with the 's' hotkey, or the 'Toggle Satellites' shortcut.
 They can also be found in the Scene menu under Solar System->Planets->Earth->Satellites.
 Below is a listing of the ones included in the default scene.

 | Menu name | Celestrak category | Description |
 | --- | ----------- | ------- |